bdittmer-godaddy/if/README.md

 	[] what is in chest?  map to where presents are
 	[] where are presents?
 			if the player is.....

-Snowflake
-"Ha Ha, Tricked you.
-I've hidden your present and now you have to follow the clues to find it.  - Buddy The Elf[line break][line break]Guess I can give you a hint, you may want to look under a bed."

-Tree
-"Well, you got this one, but you'll not get the rest.
-You'll have to solve this riddle to get your next clue.[line break][line break]I am filled up, however never go down.[line break]
-.TODO...[line break]
-When you jump in you get all wet.[line break]
-Spend a day with me and you'll have a smile I bet.[line break]
-Sometimes I'm cold, other times I am not.[line break]
-It's best to use when it is hot.[line break]
-What am I?"

-Candy Cane
-"All right, gotta hand it to you, doing pretty good so far.
-Let's make this more difficult.[line break][line break]I Start with M, end with X and have never ending amount of letters.
-What am I?"

-Snowman
-"The next clue is not so obvious.
-It is hidden in a secret room named after our favourite mystery solving dog."

-Reindeer
-"You may want to go and ask about a clue from the young lady named 'your mom' .
-And that's not an urban diss."

-Chat w/ Mary
-leads to couch cushion. / key

-Key
-There is a Key Clue.
-The description is "A small note card on gray paper.
-There is Key insignia in the top left corner."
-The reading-material of the Key Clue is "Well, you did it, gotta hand it to you...one more riddle[line break][line break]Your quest is almost done[line break], Your persistence cannot be reputed[line break].
-This key will help you[line break]
-   As long as you're not stupid.[line break]"

-s "A small note card on orange paper." s ".Roses are red, violets are stupidr."
-Your quest is almost done,
-   Your persistence cannot be reputed.
-This key will help you
-   As long as you're not stupid.

-say "As you pick up the last clue, they all start to glow.
-They float up in the air in front of you and form a map...";
-to Chest.

-Chest.

 [] Experience Pts.